adnaan-tariq/fake-news-detection/README.md

 # TruthCheck: Fake News Detection with Fine-Tuned BERT

-TruthCheck is an advanced fake news detection system leveraging a hybrid deep learning architecture.
-It combines a pre-trained BERT-base-uncased model with a BiLSTM and attention mechanism, fully fine-tuned on a curated dataset of real and fake news.
+TruthCheck is an **open source** fake news detection system leveraging a hybrid deep learning architecture.
+It combines a pre-trained **BERT**-base-uncased model with a BiLSTM and attention mechanism, **fully fine-tuned** on a curated **_dataset of real and fake news_**.
 The project includes robust preprocessing, feature extraction, model training, evaluation, and a Streamlit web app for interactive predictions.

 ---